 It all started back in the middle ages when a chapel dedicated to Our Lady of Pena was built on the top of the hill after an apparition of the Virgin Mary.
 In the late 15th century, King Manuel I, a very religious man, ordered a small monastery to be built on the site.
 (He also sponsored the construction of Jeronimos Monastery in Lisbon).

-The building sustained significant damage in the big earthquake of 1755.
-The monastery was reduced to ruins although the chapel stayed in tact.
+The monastery sustained significant damage in the big earthquake of 1755 and was reduced to ruins.
+Amazingly, the chapel stayed in tact.
 The monastery was abandoned until King Ferdinand II acquired it in 1838 along with the Castle of the Moors and a few other estates in the area.

 King Ferdinand’s Transformation

-After Ferdinand died, the palace went to his second wife Elisa Hensler, Countess of Edla.
+After Ferdinand died, the National Palace of Pena went to his second wife Elisa Hensler, Countess of Edla.
 Then in 1889, the palace became the property of Portuguese government.
 The last queen of Portugal, Queen Amélia, spent her final night at the palace before leaving the country in exile during the Republican Revolution of 1910.

 The palace quickly became one of Portugal’s most visited monuments.
 Over time, the colors faded and the palace was entirely gray.
 By the end of the 20th century, the palace was repainted to its original colors.
 In 1995, the palace and the rest of the Cultural Landscape of Sintra were classified as a World Heritage Site by UNESCO